bmeme/memento/README.md

     *log*
       Show the git log tree in a pretty format.

+    *rebaseFromSource*
+      Rebases current branch with the source branch.

 GITLAB
     You can easily integrate Memento with multiple instances of Gitlab, with